-The first thing that most people do is to call out a plumber, but in many cases, these tradesmen are expensive, so is it possible to repair a toilet ourselves?
+The first thing that most people do is to call Los Angeles and surrounding area plumbers, but in many cases, there just isn’t a budget for professional repair, so is it possible to repair a toilet ourselves?
 We look at the five most common problems that happen with your loo.

 No water in the cistern